Az-Net/Proposals/Mathematics/Limiting God.md

 * a, b, and c are constants
 * t is a real number

-## The set S is the set of all points in the complex plane that satisfy the following four conditions:
+## If N = φ the set S is the set of all points in the complex plane that satisfy the following four conditions:

 1. For any positive real number ε, there exists a real number φ such that |z| < φ and |z - 0| < ε.
 2. For any real number t, z(t) = a sin(bt + c).